fnl/medic/README.rst

-  are always treated as MEDLINE XML files to parse **unless** you use the option ``--pmid-lists`` files ending in ".gz" are always treated as gzipped MEDLINE XML files
+  are always treated as MEDLINE XML files to parse **unless** you use the option ``--pmid-lists`` files ending in ".gz" are treated as gzipped MEDLINE XML files

 Requirements
 ============